Chordee: What You Should Know

 Understanding Chordee

-Chordee typically manifests as a downward or upward bend in the penis, which can vary in severity.
-In some cases, it may be present at birth as part of a condition known as hypospadias, where the urethra is not located at the tip of the penis but along the underside.
-In other instances, chordee can develop later in life due to conditions such as Peyronie’s disease, where fibrous scar tissue forms within the penis, causing curvature.
+Chordee typically occurs as a downward or upward arching of the penis, sometimes varying in degree.
+In some instances, it can occur at birth due to a condition called hypospadias in which the urethra is not located on the tip of the penis but rather on the bottom.
+In other cases, chordee can arise later in life as a result of conditions like Peyronie’s disease, which causes the penis to curl up with fibrous scar tissue.

 Types of Chordee